yelloworangebananaa/biogemma_lora/README.md

 ## Main Findings

-The experiment produced two distinct results:
+The experiment produced two different results:

 1. The model became substantially better at predicting held-out biology text.
 2. That improvement did not translate into higher overall multiple-choice biology accuracy.